ianclmn/ArcoLinux-gnome-scripts/README.md

-# idc
-ArcoLinux instalation scripts.
+# ArcoLinux Gnome instalation scripts.
-Author	:	Erik Dubois
+#Author	:	Erik Dubois

 Use these scripts to install the ArcoLinuxD Gnome destop